Westminster Presbyterian Church (Los Angeles): Rev. Dr. James E. Jones

 In 1974, Westminster celebrated its 70th anniversary.
 Los Angeles Mayor Thomas Bradley, who had been in office nearly two years, was a featured speaker at the anniversary program.

 In 1975, the Rev. Michael Livingston was ordained a Presbyterian minister at Westminster, his home church.
 He would later serve as assistant pastor of St. Paul's Presbyterian Church in Los Angeles and Interim Senior Minister at the Riverside Church in New York City.

-The church's 75th Diamond Anniversary banquet in 1979 was held at the Biltmore Hotel with Academy Award-winning actor Gregory Peck serving as master of ceremonies.
-Mayor Tom Bradley presented Rev. Jones with a commendation on behalf of the city.
+The church's 75th Diamond Anniversary banquet in 1979 was held at the Biltmore Hotel with Academy Award–winning actor Gregory Peck serving as master of ceremonies.
+Mayor Tom Bradley presented Jones with a commendation on behalf of the city.
 NAACP Executive Director Benjamin Hooks was the featured speaker.
 Other prominent guests included US Congressman Julian Dixon, Rabbi Edgar F. Magnin of Wilshire Boulevard Temple, and Dr. H. Claude Hudson, a founder of the Los Angeles NAACP chapter.
 The anniversary celebration continued through the holiday season.
-The Pre-Christmas Communion service at Westminster was officiated by noted theologian Dr. Howard Thurman with the assistance of Rev. William Abbot, Rev. Dr. H. Garnett Lee, Dr. Charles Marks, and Rev. Jones.
+The Pre-Christmas Communion service at Westminster was officiated by noted theologian Dr. Howard Thurman with the assistance of Rev. William Abbot, Rev. Dr. H. Garnett Lee, Dr. Charles Marks, and Jones.

 Rev. Oliver L. Brown, II

 Rev. Brown's tenure was marked by inviting others to Westminster to minister in words and music.
-Rev. Brown hosted Dr. Jeremiah Wright, Jr., pastor of the Trinity United Church of Christ in Chicago to an annual week-long revival for eight years, from 1993 through 2000.
+Brown hosted Dr. Jeremiah Wright, Jr., pastor of the Trinity United Church of Christ in Chicago to an annual week-long revival for eight years, from 1993 through 2000.